 Amazon Wants to Impose Costly Mandates on America’s Job Providers

 The company also declares it will lobby the government to impose a $15/hour minimum on all employers.
-Amazon doesn’t want competitors gaining a cost advantage.
+Amazon doesn’t want competitors to gain a cost advantage.

 Should the company’s lobbyists be successful, we can expect a massive jump in consumer prices and massive layoffs from employers buckling under the mandate.